JakeSteam/blog-personal/_drafts/2024-01-06-berlin-reviews.md

 ## Day 2 (27th December): Historical

-Google Maps seem to have had quite poor tracking, but this was a quite heavily planned day where we walked in a large `b` shape to cover all the main historical landmarks.
+Google Maps seem to have had poor tracking on this day, but this was a quite heavily planned day where we walked in a large `b` shape to cover all the main historical landmarks.
 We got a surprisingly fast train back from Potsdamer Platz, taking a total of 2 minutes!

 This route resulted in **14,468 steps (6.41 miles) walked**.